B2ORG/T6-B2OP-PATCH/README.md

 # T6-B2OP-PATCH

 Patch for playing world record games in Black Ops II Zombies.
 Made based on community decision to create an official community patch from March 2023.
 What makes this patch stick out from among countless patches that have come before it, is focus on optimization, stability, and user freedom.
-Stuff like box or fridge overrides are fully optional and invoked in-game by the players.
+Stuff like box, fridge overrides or characters are fully optional and invoked in-game by the players.

 Patch has already proved itself in multiple top games, including, but not limited to:
-- Town [99](https://www.twitch.tv/videos/1923623612) No Jug WR by Slewya
+- Town [100](https://x.com/Slewya/status/1837385114940022888) No Jug WR by Slewya
+- Die Rise [117](https://www.twitch.tv/videos/2185581866) coop WR by Issuez & NoMoleMan
-- Origins [164](https://www.twitch.tv/videos/2007798756) WR by Dxruma
+- Mob of the Dead [31:09](https://www.twitch.tv/videos/1918422380) 30sr WR by Becca
 - Buried [255](https://www.twitch.tv/videos/2023305226) WR by Blasteress
-- Mob of the Dead [31:09](https://www.twitch.tv/videos/1918422380) 30sr WR by Becca
+- Buried [210](https://www.twitch.tv/videos/2241796423) coop WR by Blasteress & notway
 - Buried [150](https://www.twitch.tv/videos/1866405878) No Power coop WR by Astrox & Nessquik
+- Origins [164](https://www.twitch.tv/videos/2007798756) WR by Dxruma
+- Origins [131](https://youtu.be/w2_WvEB6KSs) coop WR by DestroyeR and NoMoleMan

 # Informations